Time Away from Work

-You may have other situations that aren’t covered by the leave time types describe here.
+You may have other situations that aren’t covered by the leave time types described above.
 The Personnel Handbook (PDF) has descriptions of other types of leave that may be relevant.
 You may also contact your Human Resources representative with any questions you may have about other types of leave time.